Category: Encyclopedia of the Eye

 SCLERITIS

 Inflammation of the sclera usually exceeds to uvea.
 It appears as painful swelling of the sclera with a strong episcleral and ciliary hyperemia.
-It is followed by intense pain to touch and at movement of the eye.
-It can reach up to any part of sclera.
-Anterior scleritis is easy to diagnose already with external […]
+It is followed by intense pain to […]

 Read more »